 Hi,

-and it’s wonderful.
+I’ve just discovered --host and --context and it’s wonderful.
 But there’s one option I’m missing; maybe it’s there and I just can’t find it; maybe I’m doing it wrong; otherwise it’s a feature request =).

-run within a different project dir on the remote?
+How do I make docker-compose --host run within a different project dir on the remote?

 The setup

-So to illustrate the problem I’ve created minimal project directory for this example-app
+So to illustrate the problem I’ve created minimal project directory for this example-app:

 example-app